CassiaNetworks/CassiaSDKGuide/python_examples/router_container/cassia-container-ti-sensortag-example/README.rst

-TI SensorTag CC2650STK Container App Example (Python) - Scan, Connect, Read, and Store
+TI SensorTag CC2650STK Container App Example (Python3) - Scan, Connect, Read, and Store
 ========================

 This Python application is for the Cassia Router Container.